Moby Dick and Mighty Mightor: Moby Dick

+Production

+After the success of Space Ghost, CBS' head of daytime programming, Fred Silverman, commissioned Hanna-Barbera to develop three new action-adventure series in the same vein for the 1967–68 fall schedule consisting of The Herculoids, Shazzan, and Moby Dick and Mighty Mightor.

 Home media

-On July 19, 2011, Warner Archive released Moby Dick and the Mighty Mightor: The Complete Series on DVD in region 1 as part of their Hanna-Barbera Classics Collection.
+On July 19, 2011, Warner Archive released Moby Dick and the Mighty Mightor: The Complete Series on DVD in region 1 as part of their Hanna-Barbera Classic Collection.
 This is a Manufacture-on-Demand (MOD) release, available exclusively through Warner's online store and Amazon.com.

 Other appearances

 Along with other Hanna-Barbera heroes, Mightor and Moby Dick appear in a crossover with a time-traveling Space Ghost during the final six episodes ("The Council of Doom") of the latter's original series.

 Moby Dick and the Mighty Mightor and his friends appear in the comic book Hanna-Barbera Super TV Heroes #1–7 (April 1968 – Oct.
 1969).

 In 1972, Moby Dick appeared briefly in Yogi's Ark Lark when Captain Noah and Yogi Bear accidentally landed their flying ark on Moby's back.

 Characters from Moby Dick later appear in Sealab 2021: Tubb as child actor star "Chubby Cox", and Scooby the seal as "Stinky Pete", whose appearances culminate in his eyes becoming near-demonic, uttering his catchphrase "I'm cha-cha-cha-cha-delicious".

 Mightor makes some appearances in the Adult Swim show Harvey Birdman, Attorney at Law, as Judge Hiram Mightor and voiced by Gary Cole.
 Moby Dick appears in the episode "SPF", voiced by Wally Wingert.

-Tom, Tubb, and Scooby the seal appears in the Scooby-Doo!
-Mystery Incorporated episode "The Midnight Zone" with Tom and Tubb voiced by Dee Bradley Baker.
+Tom, Tubb, and Scooby the seal appear in the Scooby-Doo!
+Mystery Incorporated episode "The Midnight Zone", with Tom and Tubb voiced by Dee Bradley Baker.
 Moby Dick is depicted as a submarine piloted by Tom and Tubb.
 They helped Mystery Incorporated and Cassidy Williams to reach the Midnight Zone (the deepest part of the ocean near Crystal Cove) when World War II robots have been attacking Cassidy Williams.

 Mightor and Moby Dick have cameos in the film Scooby-Doo!
 Mask of the Blue Falcon.